anavarre/drucker/README.md

 ```
 $ drucker --help
---version             Returns the drucker version.
+--version                      Returns the current drucker version.
 --dev                          Prepare drucker for development work with no caching and helper modules enabled.
                                WARNING: when running automated tests, 'twig_debug' should be set to FALSE.

 --prod                         Opinionated setup with all known performance best practices enabled.

---create [sitename]   Creates an arbitrary docroot, vHost and corresponding database.
+--create [sitename] [git_tag]  Creates an arbitrary docroot, vHost and corresponding database.

 --import [sitename]            Imports the database, files and codebase from the web container's import directory.

 --reinstall                    Deletes the existing drucker codebase and database and reinstalls from the latest dev tarball.

 --delete [sitename]            Deletes an arbitrary docroot, vHost and corresponding database.

 --tests                        Runs the Ansible test suite.
 ```

 The `--import [sitename]` parameter is a special beast.
 Please [read more about it in the wiki](https://github.com/anavarre/drucker/wiki/Importing-an-existing-site-to-drucker).